 Event-driven investing seeks to generate returns from the outcomes of idiosyncratic corporate events, rather than the direction of broader credit or equity markets, and the strategy has historically provided a return profile with lower volatility than broader equity markets

-The adviser has a strong culture of risk management which focuses on mitigating downside risks
+The adviser has developed a defined, repeatable investment process that has been honed over more than two decades and maintains a strong culture of risk management focused on mitigating downside risks

 By accessing an event-driven strategy in an ETF, investors may realize the benefits of an ETF structure such as tax efficiency, intraday liquidity, and daily holdings transparency

 Net asset value (NAV) represents the value of each share's portion of the fund's underlying net assets (including cash) at the end of the trading day.
 Market price represents the mid-point between the highest bid and the lowest offer on the listing exchange, as of the time that the Fund’s NAV is calculated (usually 4:00 pm Eastern time).

 Median Bid/Ask Spread Percentage is based on Rule 6c-11(c)(1)(v).
 To calculate the median bid-ask spread the fund, (i) identifies the ETF’s National Best Bid and Offer ("NBBO") as of the end of each 10-second interval during each trading day of the last 30 calendar days; (ii) divides the difference between each such bid and offer by the midpoint of the NBBO; and (iii) identify the median of those values.

 The performance shown represents past performance.
 Past performance does not guarantee future results.
 Investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance shown.
 Performance data over 1 year is annualized.